openfga/cli/README.md

       # checks can also be defined for multiple users sharing the same expectation
       - object: group:employees
         users:
+      # either "user" or "users" may be provided, but not both
           - user:3
           - user:4
         assertions: